Izurishima/GlassUI-Library/README.md

 # 🌊 Glass UI Script

 Welcome to the official repository for **Glass UI**.
-This script is designed to be lightweight, fast, and easy to use.
+(If you encounter an error please open a ticket in "Support" channel

 ---